Nanotech11/WatermelonAnalyzer/README.md

 Set mae_loss to False to use Mean Squared Error.

 ### use_standardization
 This defines if standardization or normalization should be used for feature scaling.
+Standardization may potentially make more sense because things in nature, such as the dimensions of watermelons, often follow a normal distribution.
+This more closely matches what standardization does compared to normalization.

 Set use_standardization to True to use standardization.